Sydney Symphony’s Cocktail Hour series is an intimate affair curated by a member of the orchestra and usually involves a handful of their colleagues.

 It was first performed as a surprise in 1870 with a small band of musicians arranged on a staircase at the couple’s villa at Tribschen on Lake Lucerne, Switzerland.

-Led by Associate Concertmaster Alexandra Osborne, the close acoustic of the room captured the rich sound of the string quintet opening before the entry of Emma Sholl’s silvery flute, followed by the winds and two horns, with Samuel Jacobs taking the solo theme from Wagner’s opera Siegfried.
+Led by Associate Concertmaster Alexandra Osborne, the close acoustic of the room captures the rich sound of the string quintet opening before the entry of Emma Sholl’s silvery flute, followed by the winds and two horns, with Samuel Jacobs taking the solo theme from Wagner’s opera Siegfried.

 Benjamin Britten was just 19 and in his final year at the Royal College of Music when he wrote his Sinfonietta, prompting one of his examiners to ask, “What’s an English public schoolboy doing writing music like this?”

-It all finishes madly in a Tarantella, bearing out Britten’s friend the poet WH Auden’s inscription on the score: “It’s farewell to the drawing-room’s civilised cry”.
+It all finishes madly in a Tarantella, bearing out Britten’s friend the poet WH Auden’s inscription on the score: “It’s farewell to the drawing-room’s civilised cry.”